alanajane/project-gander/README.md

 * Insights - interesting insights from the the user's dating data, such as how many dates total, dates this month/year, most dates with which person, source (e.g. Bumble).

+* User to be able to upload multiple images.

 ## Unsolved problems